Don't fear the unlabelled: safe semi-supervised learning via simple debiasing: Semi-supervised learning

-0.2in Previous works already proposed safe SSL methods with theoretical guarantees.
-Unfortunately, so far these methods come with either strong assumptions or important computational burden. \citet{li2014towards} introduced a safe semi-supervised SVM and showed that the accuracy of their method is never worse than SVMs trained with only labelled data. \citet{sakai2017semi} proposed an unbiased estimate of the risk for binary classification by including unlabelled data.
-The key idea is to use unlabelled data (knowledge about the data distribution) to better evaluate in one hand the risk of positive class samples and on the other hand the risk of negative samples.
+Some other SSL methods have theoretical guarantees, unfortunately, so far these methods come with either strong assumptions or important computational burdens. \citet{li2014towards} introduced a safe semi-supervised SVM and showed that the accuracy of their method is never worse than SVMs trained with only labelled data with the assumption that the true model is accessible.
+However, if the distributional assumptions are not satisfied, no improvement or degeneration is expected. \citet{sakai2017semi} proposed an unbiased estimate of the risk for binary classification by including unlabelled data.
+The key idea is to use unlabelled data to better evaluate on the one hand the risk of positive class samples and on the other the risk of negative samples.
 They provided theoretical guarantees on its variance and a generalisation error bound.
-The method is designed only for binary classification and has not been tested in a deep learning setting.
-It has extended to ordinal regression in a follow-up work \citep{tsuchiya2019semi}.In the context of kernel machines, \citet{liu2020kernel} used an unbiased estimate of risk, similar to ours, for a specific choice of $H$. \citet{guo2020safe} proposed $DS^3L$, a method safe that needs to approximately solve a bi-level optimisation problem.
-In particular, the method is designed for a different setting, not under the MCAR assumptiom, where there is a class mismatch between labelled and unlabelled data.
+The method is designed only for binary classification and has not been tested in a deep-learning setting.
+It has been extended to ordinal regression in follow-up work \citep{tsuchiya2019semi}.
+In the context of kernel machines, \citet{liu2020kernel} used an unbiased estimate of risk, like ours, for a specific choice of $H$. \citet{guo2020safe} proposed $DS^3L$, a safe method that needs to approximately solve a bi-level optimisation problem.
+In particular, the method is designed for a different setting, not under the MCAR assumption, where there is a class mismatch between labelled and unlabelled data.
 The resolution of the optimisation problem provides a solution not worse than the complete case but comes with approximations.
-They provide a generalisation error bound.
-Also the method does not outperform classic SSL methods in the MCAR setting as it is designed for non-MCAR situations. \citet{sokolovska2008asymptotics} proposed a safe method with strong assumptions such that the feature space is finite and the marginal probability distribution of $x$ is fully known.
-The idea is to use a infinite number of unlabelled data, so a full knowledge of $p(x)$ to better approximate the joint density $\hat{p}(x,y)$ in the risk estimator $\mathbb{E}_{\hat{p}(x,y)}[L(\theta;x,y)]$.
+They provide a generalisation error bound. \citet{sokolovska2008asymptotics} proposed a method with asymptotic guarantees using strong assumptions such that the feature space is finite and the marginal probability distribution of $x$ is fully known. \citet{fox2014unbiased} proposed an unbiased estimator in the generative setting applicable to a large range of models and they prove that this estimator has a lower variance than the one of the complete case.